 If there’s no catering service in your area, and preparing food appeals to you, this could be a profitable business idea.
 You need to have a knack for the culinary arts, be personable, and enjoy interacting with all people.

 Leverage partnerships with community gatherings and other businesses where catering services are needed.
 Just ensure you obtain the necessary food handling certificate in your state.

 One good thing about the catering business is that you have the sole right to determine the price you want to sell your menu regardless of what your competitors are charging; this is especially true if you’re good at your job.

-Photography is another creative industry that will pretty much always have customers.
+Photography is another profitable hobby that will pretty much always have customers.
 People will always have babies, get married, graduate, and want to capture all those sweet memories.